Future of Digital Car Cockpit: Top Infotainment Trends for OEMs to Monitor

 - 82% want to receive over-the-air (OTA) software updates for in-car IVI systems.
 If you are wondering how this works, Infopulse previously published a detailed case study.

 Automotive companies are already responding to these demands, at least to a certain extent.

 Top 4 Trends in Next-Gen IVI System Development

 1. Improved ADAS as a Step towards an Autonomous Future

-As of May 2018, ADAS was available on nearly 93% of vehicles sold in the US, .
+As of May 2018, ADAS was available on nearly 93% of vehicles sold in the US, according to AAA research.
 The common ADAS features consumers can opt to install across different vehicle segments are as follows:

 - Adaptive cruise control